jansim/multiversum/README.md

 To quickly get started with running your own multiverse analysis, you can use the [multiversum starter template](https://github.com/jansim/multiversum-template).

+## Examples

+This section contains real-world examples of multiverse analyses conducted using this library.

+- Preventing Harmful Data Practices by using Participatory Input to Navigate the Machine Learning Multiverse [[Code]](https://github.com/reliable-ai/participatory-multiverse/) [[Paper]](https://dl.acm.org/doi/10.1145/3706598.3713482)
+- Bias Begins with Data: The FairGround Corpus for Robust and Reproducible Research on Algorithmic Fairness [[Code]](https://github.com/reliable-ai/fairground-analysis) [[Paper]](https://arxiv.org/abs/2510.22363)

 ## Development

 To contribute to this library, first checkout the code.
 Then create a new virtual environment: